 The Recall Effect function makes it possible to load block settings directly from one preset to another.
-Select the EFFECT tab of the RECALL menu using the PAGE buttons.
+To perform this operation, select the EFFECT tab of the RECALL menu using the PAGE buttons.
 Select the preset and block that you want to load from and press ENTER.
 "EFFECT RETRIEVED!" will be displayed, and the "local" block (whether or not it is already on the grid in the current preset) will be updated with all settings from the "retrieved" block.
+All settings for both X and Y are recalled for those effects that support X/Y. Modifiers (p.
+122) are also recalled.
 If the block you are trying to load is not found in the preset you try to load it from, "EFFECT NOT FOUND" will be shown instead.
+Note that you can also recall NOISE GATE, MAIN OUTPUT, and INTERNAL CONTROLLER (LFO1, LFO2, etc.) settings.